 "Detention": A Video Game Review

 Set in 1960’s Taiwan, the country is under martial law.
 The game opens in a school with Wei falling asleep in class.
 When he awakens, he finds that the school is deserted due to an incoming typhoon and rushes to find a way out.
-After bumping into a fellow pupil named Ray, the two head for the bridge that leads into town, only for them to discover that it has been destroyed.
+After bumping into a fellow pupil named Ray, the two head for the bridge that leads into town together, only for them to discover that it has been destroyed.
 Upon making this discovery, the two head back to the school grounds to find shelter and hope this all blows over.
 Of course, things don't go the way they want.

 Before long, the world is plunged into chaos and horror, monsters roam the halls and strange, psychological happenings occur.